-An old variety of violet dating from 1930 with fragrant lilac-mauve flowers with pale blue shading.
+An old variety of violet dating from 1930 with fragrant rosy-lilac flowers with darker shading.
+Can look dark plum coloured.

 Forms low mats of heart shaped foliage.